How to Have Fun and Succeed

 Often, the player who wins the ball is the player that sticks to getting the ball the longest.
 Whether it is running forward to get the ball, rather than waiting for it to bounce to you, or tussling with another player for control of a ball.
-Be quick off the mark to get to the ball and stick with trying to get the ball.
+Be quick off the mark to get to the ball and stick with trying to get the ball away from another player.

 Know What Position You Want

 Be ready with your idea of your preferred and second position to tell the tryout coaches.
 But, the coaches may have a different idea for you after they see you in action.
 Roll with it and show your flexibility for the team.